JavaScript is disabled. Please enable to continue!

 Analysis of quinolizidine alkaloids

-Our experts from the Competence Centre for mycotoxins and toxic plant alkaloids of Eurofins Food & Feed Testing laboratories in Germany, Eurofins WEJ Contaminants GmbH, offer the analysis of the most important quinolizidine alkaloids via LC-MS/MS. The scope of the method covers all quinolizidine alkaloids named in the EFSA study for which reference standards are commercially available with a limit of quantification of 10 mg/kg for lupine seeds and a limit of quantification of 1 mg/kg for processed food containing lupins.
+Our experts from the Competence Centre for mycotoxins and toxic plant alkaloids of Eurofins Food & Feed Testing laboratories in Germany, Eurofins WEJ Contaminants GmbH, offer the analysis of quinolizidine alkaloids via LC-MS/MS. This method can detect all the substances listed in the table below with a limit of quantification of 10 mg/kg for lupine seeds and a limit of quantification of 1 mg/kg for processed food containing lupins.

 Please contact us